Karnaa: Production

 While filming the climactic action sequence, stuntman Sahul wanted to try out a bike stunt in a manner inspired by Jackie Chan.
 Though the producer was hesitant, Arjun was convinced.
-Sahul managed the sequence in just a single take.
+Sahul managed the sequence in a single take.

 Soundtrack

 The soundtrack was composed by Vidyasagar, with lyrics written by Vairamuthu.
 The song "Malare Mounama" is set in Darbari Kanada raga.
-"Aai Shabba" is based on the song "Chebba" by Algerian singer Khaled.
+"Aai Shabba" is largely based on the song "Chebba" by Algerian singer Khaled, while "Malare Mounama" is based on Vidyasagar's own Telugu song "Okate Korika" from Chirunavvula Varamistava (1993).

 Reception

 K. Vijiyan of New Straits Times wrote, "Karna turns out to be a neat package of sentiment, love, action and songs".
 R. P. R. of Kalki wrote there are two types of masala: action masala and sentiment masala.
 R. P. R. wrote that the former makes body painful while the latter makes nose pain.
 He added that the makers had mixed both and taken it with the goal of entertainment without much wrinkle and spillage.